jasikpark/pbg/content/menu/breakfast/muffins/cranberry-nut/index.md

 title = "Cranberry-Nut Muffins" costPerDozen = "$24 / dozen"
 costPerHalfdozen = "$16 / half dozen"
-description = "Start the holiday season early with these one of a kind cranberrry-nut muffins" menu_group = "muffins"
+description = "Start the holiday season early with these one of a kind cranberry-nut muffins" menu_group = "muffins"
 +++